junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 ## Introduction

+In this blog, we will explore how to use GPT-4V to process image data, specifically tabular data from image and store the results in GridDB.
+We will also build a simple web application using React.js and Node.js that allows users to upload images and view the results of GPT-4V's image processing.

 ### What is GPT-4 Vision?
-{/* Overview of GPT4-Vision and its capabilities */}

 GPT-4 with Vision, sometimes referred to as GPT-4V is one of the OpenAI's product.
 It allows the model to take in images and answer questions about them.
 Historically, language model systems have been limited by taking in a single input modality, text.
 For many use cases, this constrained the areas where models like GPT-4 could be used.

-In this blog, we will explore how to use GPT-4V to process image data and store the results in GridDB.
-We will also build a simple web application that allows users to upload images and view the results of GPT-4V's image processing.
+You can read more about GPT-4V in their official [documentation](https://platform.openai.com/docs/guides/vision).

 ### What is GridDB?

-{/* Overview of GridDB and its capabilities */}
+GridDB is an open-source, in-memory NoSQL database that is optimized for IoT and big data applications.
+It is a highly scalable database that can handle large volumes of data with high throughput and low latency.
+GridDB is also ACID compliant and supports SQL-like queries.

+For more information about GridDB, please visit the [GridDB website](https://griddb.net/).

 ### What is Node.js?
-{/* Overview of Node.js and its capabilities */}

-- Purpose and scope of the blog
+Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to build scalable network applications.
+It is built on top of Google's V8 JavaScript engine and uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

+For more information about Node.js, please visit the [Node.js website](https://nodejs.org/en/).

 ## Getting Started